kikogassen/SealedClassDemo/README.md

 ### Advantage 2

 There are so many scenarios where we must pass so many parameters from one activity to another.
 Using this `sealed class` implementation, we always need to parametrize only the `ChatType` instance and retrieve other data inside it.

+### Advantage 3

+Using this feature, the project scaling becomes easy: if you want to add some other `ChatType`, just add the `ChatType.OtherType` class and the respective cases in `when` statements along the code.
+You will not forget it, the code will show a compile error if you do not cover that case ;)

+## Using the sealed class

 An example of `when` condidition with `sealed class` is shown below: